trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 This file does not need any code at this point.

 **(Chrome only)**
-For a chrome extension a :ref:`toolbar button<modules-button>` will be added near the browsers address bar which will display ``index.html`` when clicked.
+For a Chrome extension a :ref:`toolbar button<modules-button>` will be added near the browsers address bar which will display ``index.html`` when clicked.
-Toolbar buttons can have an image to differentiate them from other extension toolbar buttons.
-There is an icon ``sun_19.png`` inside the resources directory which is the correct size and provided specifically for this purpose.

-Open ``config.json`` and add the following configuration to the ``modules`` section to set up the toolbar button.
+Click on your App Config tab in the Toolkit or edit ``config.json`` to add the following configuration to the ``modules`` section.

 .. important:: JSON requires all key value pairs to be separated by commas.
     Makes sure to place proceeding or trailing commas as appropriate!